 What Uruguay need to qualify for the World Cup knockout stages

-While Uruguay’s golden generation is behind them, they enter the World Cup hoping to emulate their past successes under the iconic Marcelo Bielsa.
+While Uruguay’s golden generation is behind them, they entered World Cup hoping to emulate their past successes under the iconic Marcelo Bielsa.
 La Celeste opened their 2026 account with 1-1 draw against Saudi Arabia – their fifth draw in nine World Cup openers.

 Despite dominating possession, Uruguay went behind before the break from Abdulelah Al-Amri’s tap-in.
 However, they deservedly equalised 10 minutes from full-time, when Maximiliano Araujo fired a low finish.
 It was Uruguay’s only strike from 22 second-half shots attempted – the most by any team at the World Cup since 1974.